 - File size limit: 50 MB

-Stop calculating dimensions by hand
+Stop calculating cover dimensions by hand

 Enter your trim size, page count, and paper type.
-Get exact width, height, and spine dimensions for paperback and hardcover at 300 DPI, using current KDP spine formulas.
+Get exact width, height, and spine dimensions for paperback and hardcover at 300 DPI, using current KDP formulas.

 Resolution and DPI